textkernel/tx-dotnet/README.md

 # sovren-dotnet
-An SDK to integrate with the Sovren v10 API for resume/CV and job parsing, searching, and matching.
+The official C# SDK for the Sovren v10 API for resume/CV and job parsing, searching, and matching.
 Supports .NET Framework 4.6.1+ and .NET Core 2.0+.

 ## Installation